pocketpy/pocketpy/docs/bindings.md

 I do not encourage you to capture something in a lambda being bound
 because:
 1. Captured lambda runs slower and causes "code-bloat".
-2. Captured values are unsafe, especially for `PyObject*` as they could leak by accident.
+2. Captured values are unsafe, especially for `PyVar` as they could leak by accident.

 However, there are 3 ways to capture something when you really need to.
 The most safe and elegant way is to subclass `VM` and add a member variable.